stoltzmaniac/Data-Visualization-Lesson/Data Visualization - Part 1.md

     - A piece in an academic journal can be analyzed slowly and carefully
     - A slide in front of 5,000 people in a conference will be glanced at quickly
 - Are memorable to those who care about the material
-- Make an impact which increase the understanding of the subject matter
+- Make an impact which increases the understanding of the subject matter

 **"The Bad" visualizations:**